-Campus Security.
-Campus Security is a support service that is designed to provide a safe and secure environment for students, faculty and staff.
+Campus Security: Campus Security is a support service that is designed to provide a safe and secure environment for students, faculty and staff.
 The function of security reports to the Office of Student Affairs.
 Campus security is responsible for traffic control, enforcement of college policies and security of the campus at large.
 Security is on duty 24 hours a day, seven days a week and serves the campus community in every way possible for safety, service and protection.
-The Office of Security works very closely with the Tyler Police Department, the Smith County Constable's Office, the Tyler Fire Department and all emergency services.
-Violations of campus regulations are handled by campus security.
-This service provides a safe environment for living and learning.
+The Office of Security works very closely with the Tyler Police Department, the Smith County Constables' Office, the Tyler Fire Department and all emergency services.
+Violations of campus regulations may be handled by campus security or an emergency service agency.
+This service is designed to provide a safe environment for living and learning.

 The College adheres to the regulations of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified at 20 USC 1092 (f) as a part of the Higher Education Act of 1965, a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
 All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.

-Violators can be "fined" up to \$27,500 by the U.S. Department of Education, the agency charged with enforcement of the Act and where complaints of alleged violations should be made, or face other enforcement action.
+Violators can be "fined" up to \$62,689 by the U.S. Department of Education, the agency charged with enforcement of the Act and where complaints of alleged violations should be made, or face other enforcement action.

-Extra-Curricular Activities.
-The College offers a variety of educational and professional experiences through extra-curricular activities.
-Extra-curricular activities are those which are beyond the classroom and are designed to assist with student learning and development.
-Such extra-curricular activities include: College Concert Choir; College Band; Community Service; Student Government Association; and Pan Hellenic Organizations, to name a few.
+Extra-Curricular Activities: The College offers a variety of educational and professional experiences through extra-curricular activities.
+Extra-curricular activities are those, which are beyond the classroom and are designed to assist with student learning and development.
+Such extra-curricular activities include College Concert Choir; College Band; Community Service; Student Government Association; and PanHellenic Organizations, to name a few.
 The Office of Student Affairs generally plans and work with extracurricular activities for the college.

-Organizations.
-The Office of Student Affairs through the application process creates holistic experiences for the formation of organizations; approval is not an automatic process.
-The administrative cabinet will review all applications for approval consideration.
+Organizations: The Office of Student Affairs through the application process creates holistic experiences for the formation of organizations; approval is not an automatic process.
+All applications will be reviewed for consideration and/or approval.
 The organizations are registered through the Office of Student Affairs with oversight provided by that office.